ChristopherSargent/CDKCasStackTest/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template

 ![alt text](swclogo.jpg)
 # CDK CasStackTest
 This repository contains aws cdk to deploy s3 bucket, kms key and add ssm parameter.
 For additional details, please email at [christopher.sargent@sargentwalker.io](mailto:christopher.sargent@sargentwalker.io).